berdal84/nodable/README.md

 | [*googletest*](https://github.com/google/googletest) | Google
 | [*gulrak/filesystem*]()  | Steffen Schümann

-*: Even if I do not depend on it yet, I must cite RTTR since I am taking a lot of ideas from it in order to use it in the future without requiring too much changes.
+*: Even if I do not depend on it yet, I must cite RTTR since I am taking a lot of ideas from it to use in the future without requiring too many changes.

 #### Resources